article | August 11, 2017

 Cover the Market Completely with Indirect Sales Channels

 I recently interviewed John Kedzierski, an executive sales leader who knows how to drive revenue growth through channels.
 Today’s topic is focused on how to go to market with the right channels.
-During our discussion, John and I leveraged the SBI annual workbook to guide our conversation.
-To follow along, flip to the Channel Optimization phase starting on page 294 of the workbook.
+John and I answered questions from the How to Make Your Number in 2018 .
+To review emerging best practices in the workbook, flip to the Sales Strategy section and turn to the Channel Optimization phase starting on page 364.

 John Kedzierski is the Corporate Vice President, North America Services and Commercial Markets for Motorola Solutions.
 Motorola provides push-to-talk communication solutions across the business-to-business space.
 Examples include baggage handlers at an airline, to police and fire, computer-aided dispatch systems handling your 9-1-1 calls, to communications on military bases.
 John will demonstrate how to cover the market completely with direct and indirect sales channels.

 Today’s show is focused on choosing the right channels to go to market.
 Business to business buyers are rapidly changing as their preferences to engage their vendors are evolving.
 Buyer preferences for 1-to-1 interactions are changing.
 Major shifts to eCommerce and SaaS are challenging the traditional paradigms.
 Don’t get caught flat footed with an old go-to-market model in this new world.
 It’s time to look at channels differently.
 You will benefit from John’s detailed description of the framework he uses to select the right channels.

 So why this topic on this day?
 Selling to customers directly when they want to buy from partners, is a sure-fire way to miss the revenue goal.
 Selling to customers through partners, when they want a direct relationship with your company, can be equally devastating.
 Within the direct and indirect channel model, there are multiple sub-models to consider.
 Coverage model decisions have never been this complicated, for we live in the omni-channel era.